Categories group and organize products in hierarchical structures.

-- Define master categories.
+- Define main categories.
 These will often map directly to your business’ purpose.
 For example, a mountain bike brand might sell bikes, bike parts and apparel.
-Their three master categories might be “Bikes”, “Bike Parts”, and “Apparel”.
+Their three main categories might be “Bikes”, “Bike Parts”, and “Apparel”.

-- Determine if more master categories exist.
-For example, a fashion brand might sell “clothing” and “accessories, but there might be classifications of products within those which make sense as master categories such as clothing for men or clothing for women.
+- Determine if more main categories exist.
+For example, a fashion brand might sell “clothing” and “accessories, but there might be classifications of products within those which make sense as main categories such as clothing for men or clothing for women.

 - Use Categories instead of Product Types: Categories are more flexible and easier to add and remove.
 If you aren’t sure whether to model something as a Category or Product Type, in most cases it’s better to use a Category.

 - Keep search performance in mind: If you add a Product to too many Categories, the file size of the Product grows and makes it hard to retrieve.
 Similarly, if you have too many categories, search re-indexes can become difficult.